VasilisZiog/MSc_Thesis/README.md

 # Smart Dublin
-Study of correlations in the dimensions of intelligent mobility and intelligent environment.
+Study of correlations in the dimensions of smart mobility and smart environment.